Maria-A-P/PS_AD_logons/README.md

-#PS_AD_logons
-powershell script that shows all user logons in ActiveDirectory domain (wss.local in the script) in selected time range and selected date range
+Powershell script that shows all user logons in ActiveDirectory domain (wss.local in the script) in selected time range and selected date range